Cologler/py.jasily.cologler/README.md

 # Jasily

-a python solution, include links for other projects.
+Jasily is a python solution lab, which include a lot interesting experiment.

+## interesting libraries

-## Work like CSharp
+### Work like CSharp

 * delegate
   * [obsub](https://github.com/aepsil0n/obsub) - delegate for python